 50. What is the pathophysiology of Guillain-Barre Syndrome?

 Damage to myelin, muscle paralysis, sensory disturbance, and autonomic dysfunction.
 Acute inflammatory demyelinating polyradiculoneuropathy characterized by areflexia.
 Flaccid paralysis affects limb movement, facial muscles, dysphagia, dysarthria, and respiration.
-Neurologic dysfunction includes a
+Neurologic dysfunction includes a humeral immune reaction that blocks the conduction of nerve impulses to muscle leading to paralysis and a cell-mediated immune reaction where macrophages attack myelin surrounding nerve fibers.

 51. What are the types of Guillain-Barre Syndrome?